-For example, the above import a.b.c statement generates three Assignment objects: one for a.b., and one for a.b.c.
+For example, the above import a.b.c statement generates three Assignment objects: one for a, one for a.b, and one for a.b.c.
 A reference for a.b.c records an access only for the last assignment, while a reference for a.d only records an access for the Assignment representing a.